open-component-model/ocm-spec/doc/01-model/07-extensions.md

 - Component Version: mapped to `component.version`
 - Component Labels: mapped to `component.labels`
 - Component Provider: mapped to `component.provider`
-- Resources: mapped to `component.resources`, always empty list enforced, without the source references
+- Resources: mapped to `component.resources`, if no resource is present, an empty list is enforced
-- Sources: mapped to `component.sources`, always empty list enforced
+- Sources: mapped to `component.sources`, if no source is present, an empty list is enforced
-- References: mapped to `component.references`, always empty list enforced
+- References: mapped to `component.references`, if no reference is present, an empty list is enforced

 ### Access Methods